Keflon/FunctionZero.ExpressionParserZero/ReadMe.md

 ## VariableSet, IVariableSet ...
 IVariableSet are still supported, though they are no longer required now that we can bind directly to POCO instances.
-For documentation on IVariableSet, see [v3 documentation](TODO: Put link here)
+For documentation on IVariableSet, see [v3 documentation](ReadMe.v3.md)

 ### TODO:

-- Discuss short-circuit
 - Replace IVariableSet in the diagram with IBackingStore
 - Limitations:
   - object indexing not yet supported